 - Personal loans

-How can I refinance to a debt consolidation loan?
+How a debt consolidation refinance works

 - Identify your needs.
 Consider your lifestyle and borrowing needs.
 What features do you need from your new lender?
 Do you have a contingency buffer in place to cover your payments if you lose your job?
 Do you have the discipline to manage the payments?

 - Speak to your lender.
 Contact your existing lender to see if you can negotiate the interest rate offered with your current mortgage.
 This may ease some financial pressure from your mortgage, which may allow you to focus on servicing your other debts.
-However, if it’s a different loan type or features that you’re after, then it may be time to refinance.
+However, if it’s a different loan type or features that you’re after, it may be time to refinance.

 Frequently asked questions